johnswil/mantl/docs/getting_started/gce.rst

 As of Mantl 0.3 you can bring up Google Compute Engine environments using Terraform.
 Mantl uses Terraform to provision hosts.
-You can download Terraform from 'terraform.io
+You can 'download Terraform from 'terraform.io
 <https://www.terraform.io/downloads.html>`_.

 Configuring Google Compute Engine for Terraform